Henry Weston Farnsworth: World War I

 In the fall of 1914, Farnsworth sailed back from the United States to Europe before his family could object.
 He "got caught up in the military fever that was sweeping London and Paris."
 Preferring to fight, he refused to be a war correspondent.

 Farnsworth enlisted with the French Foreign Legion on January 5, 1915, and served in several battles.
 He was hospitalized several times, but always showed an eagerness to return to the front.
 He often served the night patrol in no man's land.
-On one such occasion, after Italy declared war against the Central Powers, Farnsworth was part of a group who put newspapers on the barbed wire near the German trenches.
-On March 15, 1915, he wrote to his mother: “I long to be with you all again, once the war ends.
-I think it will be this summer some time; then for the rest and peace of Dedham.”
+On one such occasion, after Italy declared war against the Central Powers, Farnsworth was part of a group who put newspapers announcing the declaration on the barbed wire near the German trenches.
+On March 15, 1915, he wrote to his mother: "I long to be with you all again, once the war ends.
+I think it will be this summer some time; then for the rest and peace of Dedham."

 Farnsworth was killed in action at the battle of Fortin de Navarin near Tahure, France, on September 28, 1915, in the Second Battle of Champagne.
 He was shot in the neck and the spine by a machine gun.
 Sukuna, a Fijian comrade, pulled Farnsworth into a trench but was unable to save him.
 After watching Farnsworth die, Sukuna vowed to avenge his death, advanced towards the German line, and was shot in the leg.

 Farnsworth was one of 642 men from Dedham who served in the war, and one of 18 who died.
 After his death, those with whom he served spoke of his spirit and bravery.
 He was posthumously awarded the Médaille militaire on October 1, 1915.